Fabrixa Integration API Reference

 window.parent.postMessage('closeButtonClicked', '*');

-In the parent window, you can listen for these messages using the message event listener.
+In the parent window, listen for these messages using the message event listener:

 window.addEventListener('message', function(event) {